-Martina Meyer is a masterful coach who is deeply committed to inspiring her clients to find new meaning after loss, heartbreak or major life transitions, so they can live their most fully expressed life – filled with true love, deep joy, and happy, healthy relationships in all areas of life.
-She effectively guides her clients through their challenges with an open mind, caring heart and authentic compassion, so they liberate themselves from old, painful relationship patterns – without going down the rabbit holes of shame, blame, resignation or fear.
+As a Personal Coach she is deeply committed to inspiring her clients to live their most fully expressed life – filled with success, true love, joy, and happy, healthy relationships in all areas of life.
+She effectively guides her clients with an open mind, caring heart and authentic compassion, so they liberate themselves from the old limiting habits or patterns – without going down the rabbit holes of shame, blame, or fear.

 She is now combining the skills that contributed to her success in business with her life experience and coaching wisdom – creating a unique space for powerful and lasting transformations for her clients.

-Her “superpowers” include an ability to touch hearts, and inspire them to open up to their own innate joy that already (or still) lives there, and the courage to go for it.
-She listens between the lines, and then helps connect the dots in new ways – leading to powerful transformations (whether it’s your heart, life, a new idea, business or complex project…)
+Her “superpowers” include an ability to touch hearts, and inspire the courage to go for the dream.
+She listens between the lines, and helps to connect the dots in new ways – leading to powerful transformations (whether it’s your heart, life, a new idea, business or complex project…)